skalthoff/Jellify/README.md

 - The [Jellyfin Team](https://jellyfin.org/) for making this possible with their software, SDKs, and unequivocal helpfulness.
   - Extra thanks to [Niels](https://github.com/nielsvanvelzen) and [Bill](https://github.com/thornbill)
-- [James](https://github.com/jmshrv) and all other contributors of [Finamp](https://github.com/jmshrv/finamp). _Jellify_ draws inspiration and wisdom from it, and is another fantastic music app for Jellyfin.
+- [James](https://github.com/jmshrv), [Chaphasilor](https://github.com/Chaphasilor) and all other contributors of [Finamp](https://github.com/jmshrv/finamp).
+It's been surreal bolstering the selfhosted music ecosystem with you all!
   - James’ [API Blog Post](https://jmshrv.com/posts/jellyfin-api/) proved to be exceptionally valuable during development
 - The folks in the [Margelo Community Discord](https://discord.com/invite/6CSHz2qAvA) for their assistance
 - [Nicolas Charpentier](https://github.com/charpeni) for his [React Native URL Polyfill](https://github.com/charpeni/react-native-url-polyfill) module and for his assistance with getting Jest working